ssghait007/blog/content/blog/using-ngrok-to-access-raspberry-pi-from-anywhere.md

 ---
-title: Using nginx to access raspberry-pi from anywhere.
+title: How to use ngrok to access your raspberry pi from anywhere.
 description: The post describes how you can access raspberry-pi from anywhere in two modes (web portal and ssh).
 category: Developer
 published: true